Foliated Structure of The Kuranishi Space and Isomorphisms of Deformation Families of Compact Complex Manifolds

 Choose $(\phi_t)_{t\in\Bbb D}$ a family of pointwise biholomorphisms

-\proclaim{Lemma 6} For each $t$ in a dense subset of points of $\Bbb D$, there exists a sequence $(t_n)_{n\in\Bbb N}$ such that $\phi_{t_n}$ converges to $\phi_t$ in Sobolev norms as $n$ goes to infinity. \endproclaim
+\proclaim{Lemma 7} There exists a dense subset of $\Bbb D$ such that, for each $t$ in this subset, there exists a sequence $(t_n)_{n\in\Bbb N}$ with all $t_n$ different from $t$ and with $(\phi_{t_n})$ converging to $\phi_t$ in Sobolev norms as $n$ goes to infinity. \endproclaim

 \demo{Proof} It is inspired from \cite{F-G}.
 Since the set $\Bbb D$ is uncountable, the sequence $(\phi_t)_{t\in\Bbb D}$ contains an accumulation point for the Sobolev topology.
-This fact is proven in the appendix.
+This comes from the fact that $Diff(X^{\text{diff}})$ endowed with the Sobolev topology contains a countable dense sequence (compare with [Bourbaki, Topologie G\'en\'erale, Chapitre 10, Th\'eor\`eme 3.1] which gives a proof for the topology of uniform convergence).
 Moreover, given any open set $U'$ of $\Bbb D$ the same is true for the subset $(\phi_t)_{t\in U'}$.
 Hence the claim. $\square$ \enddemo

 As a consequence, fix a neighborhood $V_0$ of $0$ in $K$.
-Then Lemma 6 implies that there exists a sequence $(t_n)_{n\in\Bbb N}\in V_0$ converging to some point $t_{\infty}$ of $V_0$ with $\phi_{t_n}$ converging to $\phi_{t_\infty}$ in Sobolev norms.
+Then Lemma 7 implies that there exists a sequence $(t_n)_{n\in\Bbb N}\in V_0$ converging to some point $t_{\infty}$ of $V_0$ with $\phi_{t_n}$ converging to $\phi_{t_\infty}$ in Sobolev norms.

 Assume that $f(t_{\infty})$ is equal to $g(t_{\infty})$ and that $\phi_{t_{\infty}}$ is the identity.
 By Proposition K2, assuming $V_0$ small enough, this would mean that we must have

 for $n_0$ big enough.
 Now, this implies that $f-g$ is a holomorphic function on the disk with a non-discrete set of zeros, hence $f\equiv g$ and we are done.
 Observe that $K$ is naturally embedded in the vector space $H^1(X,\Theta)$ as an analytic set, hence the difference $f-g$ is meaningful as holomorphic map from $\Bbb D$ to $H^1(X,\Theta)$.